Yochran/yoCore/README.md

 # yoCore
 Custom version of my public plugin, yoCore.
+The public version is no longer supported, I will only be working on this version.
+I may be looking into bungeecord support & Mongo/SQL DB support later on down the road.

 ***Public Version: [spigot](https://www.spigotmc.org/resources/1-8-1-17-1-%E2%9C%85-yocore-ranks-punishments-essentials-and-more.94564/)!***